asdf-vm/asdf/docs/plugins/create.md

 **Implementation Details**

-- this script requires `bin/help.overview` for its output to be considered.
+- This script requires `bin/help.overview` for its output to be considered.
 - Should be tailored to the Operating System and version of the tool being installed (using optionally set Environment Variables `ASDF_INSTALL_VERSION` and `ASDF_INSTALL_TYPE`).
 - Success should exit with `0`.
 - Failure should exit with a non-zero status.